kordex0/jsonar/README.txt

 GET /available_films
 [
   {
-    "id": 2,
+    "id": 3,
-    "title": "ACE GOLDFINGER",
+    "title": "ADAPTATION HOLES",
-    "category": "Horror",
+    "category": "Documentary",
-    "description": "A Astounding Epistle of a Database Administrator And a Explorer who must Find a Car in Ancient China", "rating": "G",
+    "description": "A Astounding Reflection of a Lumberjack And a Car who must Sink a Lumberjack in A Baloon Factory", "rating": "NC-17",
-    "rental_duration": "3"
+    "rental_duration": "7"
   },
   ...
 ]